 The Company has filed an application with the Philippine SEC for the registration and an application with the PSE for the listing of all its issued and outstanding stock (including the Offer Shares).
-The Philippine SEC issued an Order of Effectivity and Permit to Sell on [March 10, 2022] and the PSE approved the listing application on [February 9, 2022], subject to compliance with certain listing conditions.
+The Philippine SEC is expected to issue an Order of Effectivity and Permit to Sell on June 15, 2022.
+The Company received the notice of approval from the PSE on May 26, 2022 and is subject to compliance with certain listing conditions.

-All of the Offer Shares are expected to be listed on the SME Board of the PSE under the symbol "[•]."
+All of the Offer Shares are expected to be listed on the SME Board of the PSE under the symbol "BALAI."
 See "Description of the Shares."
-All of the Offer Shares are expected to be listed on the PSE on [March 30, 2022].
-Trading of the Offer Shares that are not subject to lock up is expected to commence on [March 30, 2022].
+All of the Offer Shares are expected to be listed on the PSE on June 30, 2022.
+Trading of the Offer Shares that are not subject to lock up is expected to commence on June 30, 2022.